 The actions were evaluated using the Climate Action Selection and Prioritization (ASAP) tool.
 ASAP is a decision-making tool that helps users understand the trade-offs between primary benefits, co-benefits, and feasibility across a range of actions.
 The ASAP tool is designed to support decision-making, not make decisions itself.
 By leveraging tools like ASAP, we ensure that every step we take toward a sustainable future is informed, strategic, and advantageous for our community.

 During this evaluation process, all actions were evaluated for their impact on specific evaluation criteria.
-Each evaluation criterion was divided into one of three categories – primary benefits, co-benefits, and feasibility.
+Each evaluation criterion was divided into one of three categories: primary benefits, co-benefits, and feasibility.

 Primary Benefits: An estimate of GHG reduction and climate hazard risk reduction resulting from the actions.